-The ARAG Group1 (including associates) comprises 46 Group companies, of which seven are insurance companies headquartered in Germany, Norway, Switzerland, and the United States.
+The ARAG Group1 (including associates) comprises 47 Group companies, of which eight are insurance companies headquartered in Germany, Norway, Switzerland, the United Kingdom, and the United States.
 ARAG Holding SE, headquartered at ARAG Platz 1, 40472 Düsseldorf, manages the assets and is the parent company of the ARAG Group from a company law perspective.